Our master of arts degree for business and marketing education educators offers nine

 - Curriculum and Instruction—Consider this track if you are a middle school or secondary education educator and you’d like the challenge of curriculum and instruction improvement.

-- Customized—If you have hours to transfer but they don’t fit into one of our specific tracks, consider working with an advisor to build your own track based on your career goals.
+- Customized—If you have credits to transfer but they don’t fit into one of our specific tracks, consider working with an advisor to build your own track based on your career goals.

 - Dual Credit—If you are a licensed middle or high school business teacher without a master’s degree or a bachelor’s in business or related field, update your credentials.
 As a high school educator, you can teach dual credit classes at your high school.